Showing posts with label Arts and Cultural Heritage. Show all posts

 I also appreciate that Lucban has a nature-inspired resort and restaurant, a relaxing place for family bonding.
 The resort is nestled in a serene environment, surrounded by lush greenery.
 It offers a range of activities for all ages, making it the perfect place for a peaceful and enjoyable family getaway.

 A restaurant with a natural background overlooking the golden rice field is rejuvenating.
-The swimming pool water flows from nature's spring—excellent, clean, and greenish-blue water, so refreshing.
+The swimming pool water flows from nature's spring—excellent, clean, greenish-blue water, so refreshing.

 At Kamayan Sa Palaisdaan